Turkey says it has restarted diplomatic contacts with Egypt

 “We never blamed the Saudi Arabian leadership,” Cavusoglu said.
 At the time, Erdogan said the operation was ordered at the “highest levels” of the Saudi government.
 Erdogan spoke to King Salman in November and they agreed to resolve differences through dialogue, Turkey’s presidency said.

-Reporting by Tuvan Gumrukcu in Ankara and Mohamed Ahmed Hassan in Cairo; Editing by Dominic Evans, William Maclean
+Reporting by Tuvan Gumrukcu in Ankara and Mohamed Ahmed Hassan in Cairo; Additional reporting by Omar Fahmy; Editing by Dominic Evans, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.